FaTaL0x45/ShellGen/README.md

 List of things to do:

-- Clean up some code
+- Clean up some code (if possible without ruining the program)
 - Add another feature to specify in the arguments the type of shellcode to generate instead of using a prompt